 Uneven tread wear is a sign the tires aren’t being cared for correctly or there’s a mechanical issue with the vehicle.
 Either way, you’ll need to familiarize yourself with the tread pattern to determine if the issue is able to be corrected or if you need a new set of tires and mechanical repairs.
 Below are some example of irregular wear patterns to look for:

 Excessive wear at center of tread

-Tires that are worn more at the center than the edges might be overinflated, as over-inflation changes the tire’s shape and its contact patch, with more of the vehicle’s weight riding at the center of the tread.
+Tires that are worn more at the center than the edges might be overinflated.
+This is because overinflation reduces the contact patch, forcing the center-most portion of the tire into the road more than the outside edges.

 Cupped wear looks like a series of flat spots throughout the tread.
-This issue is typically linked to ball joints, shocks, tie rod ends or other front-end parts that are too worn to keep the tire in good contact with the road, causing the tire to bounce and create an uneven wear pattern.
+This issue is typically linked to ball joints, shocks, tie rod ends, or other front-end parts that are too worn to keep the tire in good contact with the road, causing the tire to bounce and create an uneven wear pattern.

-Run a hand lightly along the tread surface.
-If you can feel that tread ribs are higher and sharper at one edge than the other, this can also be a sign of improper toe or caster/camber.
+If tread ribs are higher and sharper at one edge than the other, this can be a sign of improper toe or caster/camber.
 Unfortunately, that may be due to poor wheel alignment or faulty mechanical components.

 Getting the most miles out of your tires

 You’re bound to wonder how you can get the most out of your tire tread.
 After all, tires aren’t cheap, and it’s not always easy to get an appointment with a good tire shop—unless you pre-book an appointment at our nearest tire service center.